npm/gauge/README.md

   the gauge starts enabled.
 If disabled then all update commands are ignored and no gauge will be printed until you call `.enable()`.
 * **Plumbing**: The class to use to actually generate the gauge for printing.
-This defaults to `require('gauge/plumbing')` and ordinarly you shouldn't need to override this.
+This defaults to `require('gauge/plumbing')` and ordinarily you shouldn't need to override this.
 * **cleanupOnExit**: Defaults to true.
 Ordinarily we register an exit handler to make sure your cursor is turned back on and the progress bar